cockroachdb/docs/v19.1/known-limitations.md

 ### Using common table expressions in `VALUES` and `UNION` clauses

-When the [cost-based optimizer](cost-based-optimizer.html) is disabled (which is the default), or when it does not support a query, a common table expression defined outside of a `VALUES` or `UNION `clause will not be available inside it.
+When the [cost-based optimizer](cost-based-optimizer.html) is disabled, or when it does not support a query, a common table expression defined outside of a `VALUES` or `UNION `clause will not be available inside it.
 For example `...WITH a AS (...)
 SELECT ...
 FROM (VALUES(SELECT * FROM a))`.

 This limitation will be lifted when the cost-based optimizer covers all queries.
-Until then applications can work around this limitation by including the entire CTE query in the place where it is used.
+Until then, applications can work around this limitation by including the entire CTE query in the place where it is used.

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/22418)